Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 block 530,000 inclusive.

-RATIONALE: To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the BUIP-HF fork chain.
+RATIONALE: To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the UAHF fork chain.
 The sunset clause block height is calculated as approximately 1 year after currently planned UASF activation time (Aug 1 2017 00:00:00 GMT), rounded down to a human friendly number.